cgalmenartest/node/README.md

 ## How you can help

 * Use our [community test server](https://openopps-test.18f.gov) and write up [issues](https://github.com/18F/midas/issues)
 * Join our [Google Group](https://groups.google.com/forum/#!forum/midascrowd) and introduce yourself, please ask any general questions here -- how the product is supposed to work, usability issues, technical questions, whatever you want to know, we want to hear about.
-If you are interested in using Midas for your organization, let us know.
+If you are interested in using Open Opportunities for your organization, let us know.
 * Read our [Contribution Guide][contributing] -- everything you do with us is a contribution to the public domain, there are also some tips for getting started
-* If you are a developer, [install](https://github.com/18F/midas/blob/dev/INSTALL.md) the software for development
+* If you are a developer, [install](https://github.com/18F/openopps-platform/blob/dev/INSTALL.md) the software for development
-* Dive into our [help wanted issues](https://github.com/18F/midas/labels/help%20wanted) -- there are both dev and design opportunities there
+* Dive into our [help wanted issues](https://github.com/18F/openopps-platform/labels/help%20wanted) -- there are both dev and design opportunities there

 ## More Project Details